nyxgeek/AzureAD_Autologon_Brute/README.md

 ## Update - 2024.02.21 ##
-I think this is borked.
 The AADSTS81016 that people were reporting now seems to indicate a valid account.
-I think finding valid passwords might be broken altogether.
-I'll investigate more as time permits.

-**JUST BE AWARE THAT PASSWORD SPRAYS ARE FUBAR ATM.**
-User enum still works.
+Thanks to @rootsecdev for validating that password spray functionality still works!